ecmwf/open-ecpds/Options.md

 ### portal.dirPathPermRegex
 Allow the configuration of a regular expression (regex) to control whether the "dir" operation is permitted.
 The regex is applied to the full path, including the domain name.
 A valid value could be: "(.*):/data/incoming/(.*)".

+### portal.disabledProtocols
+Allow disabling specific protocols for this user.
+Accepts a comma-separated list of protocol names to disable.
+Supported values are: "https" (Web Portal login), "s3" (S3-compatible), "ftp" (FTP), "sftp" (SFTP/SCP), and "dav" (WebDAV).
+For example, "ftp,sftp" disables both FTP and SFTP access; "https" blocks web portal login entirely (useful for pure SFTP or S3 users).
+All protocols are enabled by default (empty value).
+The Access Guide cards are also hidden for disabled protocols.

 ### portal.domain
 Allow setting a default domain to prevent displaying the DATA directory within the path.
 This option is ignored if "portal.destination" is defined as it takes over.